takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.52 <br>
+    ・ Replaced the Titan One font used in the external display with the one used in the game. <br>
+    ・ The above changes optimize the coordinates and programs related to the external display. <br>
+    ・ Fixed an internal error that would occur if Tools was launched within 30 seconds of starting Fall Guys. <br>
+    ・ Fixed a problem in which boater scores were not updated at the end of a round in the point acquisition round. <br>
+    ・ Countermeasures have been taken to address a rare issue where mysterious stage information is displayed before the first round begins. <br>
+    ・ For the rotating text when in the main menu, we have increased the update frequency and reduced the difference from the real-time time as much as possible.
+(Due to specifications, it is not possible to reduce the error to zero.) <br>
+    ・ Fixed a problem with the text displayed at the start of "Discover - Beta" not being displayed. <br>
+    ・ The problem of the program looking for the next path when a pass is not yet held has been corrected again. <br>
+    ・ Adjustments have been made in the time correction program by the NTP server. <br>

   ○ 4.99.51 <br>
     ・ Fixed problem with SquadList color coding being removed when leaving a show. <br>